tmminimalist-sketch/meteora-invent/studio/README.md

 # Meteora Studio

-Meteora has the best and the most comprehensive pools on Solana and provides the best tools for liquidity providers and token launchers.

-Meteora Studio is a suite of scripts, tools and scaffolds to help you get started with building and launching on Meteora.
+Meteora Studio is a suite of scripts and tools to help you get started with building and launching tokens on Meteora.

 ## Prerequisites: